npcole/npyscreen/docs/Documentation.rst

     By default, wStatus1 and wStatus2 have *editable* set to False.

-FormMuttActive
+FormMuttActive, FormMuttActiveTraditional
-    This class is intended to make the creation of more complicated applications easier.
-It uses the additional classes *NPSFilteredDataBase* and *ActionControllerSimple*
+    These classes are intended to make the creation of more complicated applications easier.
+It uses the additional classes *NPSFilteredDataBase*, *ActionControllerSimple*, *TextCommandBox*, *TextCommandBoxTraditional*.

+    A very common *nix style of terminal application (used by applications like mutt and irssi) has a central display with a list or grid of times, a command line at the bottom and some status lines.

+    These classes make setting up a similar form easy.
+The difference between the *FormMuttActive* and *FormMuttActiveTraditional* classes is that in the latter the only widget that the user ever actually edits is the command line at the bottom of the screen.
+However, keypresses will be passed to the multiline widget in the centre of the display if these widgets are not editing a command line, allowing the user to scroll around and select items.

+    What is actually displayed on the screen is controlled by the *ActionControllerSimple* class, which uses as a base the data stored not by any of the individual widgets but by the *NPSFilteredDatabase* class.

+    I will write separate documentation explaining how to properly use and extend these classes.
+In the meantime please contact me if you require help.

 Menus
 =====